jasonvan/prexel/README.md

     |show_kitchen()|
     |______________|

-Pretty-printed UML from multo-line entry:
+Pretty-printed UML from multo-line entry (NOTE: no fields on Cupboard):

      ____
     |Room|